 On an 1,800 calorie diet, this translates into less than 20 grams of saturated fat per day, leaving 40 grams to come from mono- and polyunsaturated fats.

 Dietary cholesterol is found only in animal products.
 Although dietary cholesterol can increase LDL cholesterol, it does not affect it nearly as much as saturated or trans fats.
 On a cholesterol-lowering diet, you should consume no more than 200 milligrams of cholesterol a day.

 Eating a diet high in soluble fiber can help lower your LDL cholesterol.
-There are two main types of fiber: soluble and insoluble.
+There are 2 main types of fiber: soluble and insoluble.
 While both are very important to health, only soluble fiber impacts cholesterol levels.
 When soluble fiber is digested, it dissolves into a gel-like substance that helps block the absorption of fat and cholesterol into the bloodstream.

 Soluble fiber is found in foods such as oatmeal, oat bran, barley, soy products, legumes, apples, and strawberries.
-On a cholesterol-lowering diet you should consume at least 5-10 grams of soluble fiber per day, and ideally 10-25 grams.
+On a cholesterol-lowering diet, you should consume at least 5-10 grams of soluble fiber per day, and ideally 10-25 grams.

 Stanols and sterols are substances found in certain plants.
 Plant stanols and sterols can lower LDL cholesterol levels in a similar way to soluble fiber, by blocking their absorption from the digestive tract.
 Certain foods, including margarines and orange juice, are now being fortified with these cholesterol-lowering substances.
 Research shows that consuming at least 2 grams of plant stanols or sterols a day can reduce LDL cholesterol by more than 10%.

 |Food Category||Foods Recommended||Foods to Avoid|